 Lots of people are using geo arbitrage to turn their finances into gold mines.

 One quick example I could think of, is a friend of mine who is a Google coder.
-Since, he was working from home due to the pandemic, he asked his boss if he could work from Taiwan.
+Since he was working from home due to the pandemic, he asked his boss if he could work from Taiwan.
 His boss said “yes.”
 He will be paid a Google salary, which is up in the 6 figures range, while working from a LCOL place.

 Digital Nomads do this all the time.
 They work from their computers and travel the world.
 There is the opportunity to work from anywhere in the world.